The Elizabeth House

 The Elizabeth House Today

 Each woman at The Elizabeth House lives free of charge.
 We offer a supportive and safe living environment for young moms to carry out their pregnancies with free education in childbirth, parenting and adoption, money management and nutrition classes, support for setting and reaching personal goals and improving life skills, and the opportunity to achieve physical well-being, healing and spiritual growth.
-While at The Elizabeth House, moms are encouraged and equipped to move toward self-sufficiency, independence and spiritual wholeness and begin giving back to their community through volunteering in the greater Madison area.

 During the length of the residents’ stays, we meet all of their basic needs and more.
 We provide food, shelter, clothing, diapers, bedding and personal care items, all free of charge.
 Residents take turns planning the menu and preparing evening meals with the support of house staff to develop skills in meal planning, cooking and nutrition.